EXTRACELLULAR MATRIX OF THE HYALINE CARTILAGE

 In hyaline cartilage, the matrix is quite homogeneous and stains in different shades of blue/purple with hematoxylin.

-There is often an accumulation of matrix around isolated chondrocytes or around isogenous groups.
-This accumulation is called the territorial matrix, in contrast to the less concentrated matrix that exists further away from the cells, called the interterritorial matrix.
-Note that the staining of the territorial matrix is more pronounced than that of the interterritorial matrix because it contains a greater amount of proteoglycans.
+There is often an accumulation of matrix molecules around isolated chondrocytes and around isogenous groups.
+This accumulation is called the territorial matrix (T in the image), in contrast to the less concentrated matrix that exists between isogenous groups, called the interterritorial matrix (IT in the image).

 In hyaline cartilage, the matrix is quite homogeneous and stains in different shades of blue/purple with hematoxylin.

-There is often an accumulation of matrix around isolated chondrocytes or around isogenous groups.
-This accumulation is called the territorial matrix, in contrast to the less concentrated matrix that exists further away from the cells, called the interterritorial matrix.
-Note that the staining of the territorial matrix is more pronounced than that of the interterritorial matrix because it contains a greater amount of proteoglycans.
+There is often an accumulation of matrix molecules around isolated chondrocytes and around isogenous groups.
+This accumulation is called the territorial matrix (T in the image), in contrast to the less concentrated matrix that exists between isogenous groups, called the interterritorial matrix (IT in the image).